Clonaid: Claims of further human clones

 The day after Boisselier made her announcement, she added that four more human clones were to be born within a few weeks, Boisselier claimed that Clonaid had a list of couples who were ready to have a cloned child. and that 20 more implantations of human clones were on the way after the first 10 which happened in the previous year.
 She said that other companies have used cloning procedures with different specifics that lead to their high failure rate.
 Boisselier argued that failed attempts at human cloning would be like those of in vitro fertilization where early miscarriages occurred more frequently than abortions.
-Nevertheless, she said that if deformities were detected in Eve, someone would abort her.
+Nevertheless, she said that if "deformities or abnormalities" were detected in a cloned fetus, the fetus would be aborted.

 Raëlian spokesman Bart Overvliet claimed that another cloned baby was born to a Dutch lesbian couple in the Netherlands the previous day and that the mother and baby were in good health.
 A Dutch Raëlian spokeswoman could not comment on any further details about the mother, but Boisselier said that the mother gave birth to her own clone.
 An official from the Dutch Health Ministry told Reuters that the Netherlands forbade human cloning but not the birth of baby clones.
 On January 5, 2003, Brigitte Boisselier said to the BBC that her medical team produced hundreds of human clone embryos before proceeding to ten implantations, two of which led to births.
 The head of the UK Roslin Institute was critical of the assertion, "Clonaid [has] no track record but claim[s] to have cloned hundreds of embryos – it just doesn't ring true."